Frequently Asked Questions

-- Through its network of experienced mentors from the USA and Europe, Cyprus Seeds offers a unique Mentoring Program whereby each Team is assigned between one and three mentors who advise regularly during the 12M Funding period of the Program.
+- Through its network of experienced mentors from the USA and Europe, Cyprus Seeds offers a unique Mentoring Program whereby each Team is assigned between one and three mentors who advise regularly during the 18-month funding period of the Programme.
 The Cyprus Seeds mentors also network the Teams abroad.
 Beyond mentoring, Cyprus Seeds offers to the participating Teams a series of workshops which aim to give practical training on areas which are critical to commercializing scientific research, including IP matters, market discovery and pitching to investors.
 Finally, Cyprus Seeds organizes a number of events to enhance and showcase the innovative work done by the Cyprus Seeds grantees.

-- The establishment of a pipeline of technology companies in Cyprus, leading to the creation of highly skilled jobs and the retention of Cypriot scientists in the country.
+The establishment of a pipeline of technology companies in Cyprus leading to the creation of highly skilled jobs and the retention of Cypriot scientists in the country.

-- The planting of the seeds to stimulate a new, technology driven entrepreneurial culture in Cyprus.
+The planting of the seeds to stimulate a new, technology-driven entrepreneurial culture in Cyprus.

-- Improved links between academia and the industry.
+The improvement of links between academia and the industry.